Ask EDC: Quartz or Automatic Watches?

-One of the most divisive topics in watches and watch collecting is the eternal conflict between quartz and automatic movements—so divisive it caused an actual horological crisis in the '70s and '80s.
-It's always interesting to talk about since, like every other aspect of EDC, it can be such a personal choice when choosing one's daily driver.
+One of the most divisive topics in watches and watch collecting is the eternal conflict between quartz and automatic movements—so divisive it caused an actual horological crisis in the ’70s and ’80s.
+It’s always interesting to talk about since, like every other aspect of everyday carry, it can be a personal choice when choosing one’s daily driver.
 As avid watch enthusiasts ourselves, we love seeing the discussion on the topic, and our recent posts on our social media channels have generated some excellent responses.

 This prompted me to take the time to ask the team which side of the line they stood on and why.
-What type of watch does the EDC team wear, and what aspects of quartz or automatic led them to choose their main movement?
+What type of watch does the Everyday Carry team wear, and what aspects of quartz or automatic led them to choose their main movement?
 I interviewed the members of the team who wore watches their thoughts, and our answers (and watches) are below.

 Bernard Capulong, Editor-in-Chief